 Need a live turkey?
 No problem.
 Want potatoes?
 There is an entire parking lot full of vans packed with them.
 Searching for the perfect pair of used shoes or a new shrub or kitchen ware?
 Look no further.
 Perhaps, playing a game of chess on a makeshift table with the locals is what you’re seeking?
 In addition to the goods for sale, games and gossip can also be found in the depths of the Dezerter Bazaar.

 The market earned the name ‘Dezerter Bazaar’ for the soldiers who deserted their post in the 1920s and then sold their gear and weapons at the market.
 In 2012, the main market building underwent a major renovation, which required the temporary relocation of the sellers to side streets and squares…and many are now reluctant to return to the completed structure.
-Although the market is not technically one of the Tbilisi tourist attractions, it is one of the must-see places in Tbilisi.
+Although the market is not technically a top Tbilisi tourist attraction, it is one of the must-see places in Tbilisi for local life.

 Although hilly and full of broken sidewalks, seeing Tbilisi on foot is a phenomenal way to get to know the city.
 From the ancient fortress to the brand-new cathedral to a throwback theme park, Tbilisi is a feast for the senses.
 Get lost in the lanes of the Old Town and marvel at the crumbling buildings only kept standing with the aid of support beams.
 Stand on the newly constructed and contemporary Peace Bridge that straddles the Mtkvari River.
 Ramble through the city without a destination in mind or complete a Tbilisi city tour by following the path of our Tbilisi Self-Guided Walking Tour, which includes all the top places to see in Tbilisi.
 If it’s all a bit too overwhelming, there are organized tours in Tbilisi.
 If you would rather join a tour guide in Tbilisi, consider taking a tour of Tbilisi with a guide or going further afield with a day trip from Tbilisi.